Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/README.md

 The case which was chosen to study is the 2016 presidential election, since this is certainly a major media and public focus point.
 Twitter was chosen as the data source, primarily due to its free twitter API.

-During my pursue of the primary objective of this project, I also developed a "prototype" method for **dynamic sentiment analysis of social media text messages, without human-effort-generated training corpus**.
+During my pursue of the primary objective, I also developed a "prototype" method for **dynamic sentiment analysis of social media text messages, without human-effort-generated training corpus**.
 The details of this method will be discussed in the section "Ideas for Semi-Automatic Sentiment Analysis" below.

 -----------------------------------------------------------------------------
 ## How this Objective is Pursued:

 This project is currently divided into three phases, each for distinct purposes.
+Please check session "Structure of this Project" below for information regarding how this project (codes) is structured.
 Please check session "Introduction to the DataSet of this Project" below for information regarding to data set used for this project.
-Please check session "Structure of this Project" below for information regarding how this project (codes) is structured.

 ### Phase1 of this project is devoted to data cleaning and extracting basic relevent information from data set